mozilla/mozilla-campus-clubs/_pages/about.md

 # Roles in Campus Clubs

-All leaders in Mozilla Clubs will...

-* Partake in onboarding, share event report outs, commit to running regular (at least monthly) events, participate in community calls, and contribute back resources and learning materials
-* Holding regular, in-person meetings
-* Comit to ensuring the internet is a global public resource, open and accessible to all
-* Gain skills that are helpful in their personal and professional lives
-* Be able to increase the knowledge and skills of their communities
-* Understand what open practices are and why they are important
-* Be part of a network of leaders and doers who support and challenge them
+Passionate, dedicated leaders are key to the success of Campus Clubs.
+As they support and grow their communities they'll also grow their own knowledge and skills, learn more about open and become part of a network of leaders and doers who support and challenge them.

+Ready to take the plunge?
+Find out more about the Campus Clubs roles below.

 ## Regional Coordinators